montrehack/montrehack.github.com/index.md

 ![It's Hacker Party Time!](http://i.imgur.com/9JlZKc7.png)

-Montréhack does a Christmas special with a discussion and networking focused event in the shape of the legendary h0h0h0day party.
+Montréhack invites you to a Christmas special with a discussion and networking focused event in the shape of the legendary h0h0h0day party.
 Great fun with several infosec communities!

 **Exceptionally Sunday December 20th at 7:30 pm**

 ### Registration and event details

 https://h0h0h0day.cisspgroupies.party/

+In order to stay sharp, flags were inserted into registration page.
+You can save up to 20$ with the flags.
+However the quality of the party depends on the money we collect so please be honest and do not share flags ;)

 ## In collaboration with: